The Universal Broadcast

 The Universal Broadcast is the first live CD and DVD from the Newcastle-based English Christian Rock band YFriday.
 Released in March 2008, it features songs from most of the band's albums and one song not yet recorded in the studio (How Can We Dance?) and a bonus 'Behind The Scenes' DVD feature.

 Published on the 'Survivor Music' label, the CD and DVD were recorded at the same concert.
 Over 1,300 fans came to the Riverside Centre in Derby on 27 October 2007 where the recording was made.

+The album was rated an 8 out of 10 by Cross Rhythms.